atrosekta/rust-electrical-wiki/content/fullbook.md

 | | |
 |-|---|
-Item ID                   |
+Item ID                   |  -1196547867
-Description               | An electrical version of a furnace that uses electricity instead of a fuel source Crafting Recipe           | 5 HQM, 200 Metal Fragments Recycles Into             | 3 HQM, 100 Metal Fragments Stack Size                | 1
+Description               | An electrical version of a furnace that uses electricity instead of a fuel source Crafting Recipe           | 5 High Quality Metal, 200 Metal Fragments Recycles Into             | 3 High Quality Metal, 100 Metal Fragments Stack Size                | 1
 Workbench Required        | Level 2
 Research Table Cost       | 75 Metal Fragments
 Hit Points                | 500
-Where To Find             |
+Where To Find             | Arctic Scientist, Cargo Ship Scientist, Elite Tier Crate, Excavator Scientist, Heavy Scientist, Locked Crate, Military Base Scientist, Military Crate, NVG Scientist, Oil Rig Scientist, Patrol Scientist, Treasure Box, Underwater Lab Elite Crate, Underwater Lab Yellow Crate, Wagon Military Crate
-Electrical Inputs         | Power, Turn On, Turn Off Transfer Rate             |
-Despawn Time              |
+Electrical Inputs         | Power, Turn On, Turn Off Smelt Rate                | 66% faster then a Small Furnace Despawn Time              | 40 minutes
-Decay Time                |
+Decay Time                | 96 hours

 Notes:

+- If they are receiving power when the server reboots, it will remain in the same state power reboot.
-- Can be turned on manually, by sending power to the “Turn on” input, or by a nearby igniter.
+- Can be turned on manually or by sending power to the “Turn on” input, or by a nearby Igniter.
-- Like conveyors, powered furnaces retain their on/off state during a server restart, but unpowered furnaces lose their on/off state.
+- Can be turned off manually or by sending power to the ‘Turn Off’ input.
+- The furnace cannot be turned off with a Sprinkler.
+- The Input inventory spots hold raw ore and empty cans.
+Items can only go in
+- There is no way to clear these spots without doing it manually.
+- The Output inventory spots hold smelted ore.
+No items can be put into these spots unless done manually.
+- Is 66% faster than a Small Furnace.
+- They cannot burn wood.
+- Has the ability to be rotated using Reload(`R`).

 ---